 Reward Eater: Vicious cycle of stress and reward

 Emotional stress affects also eating habits and overall health.
 Fact is, eating – even wholesome meals – can reduce stress.
 Most reward eater however grab what is quick and easy, which is often carbs and sugar.
 In the same way as they want to treat themselves for their achievements, they are soon annoyed after their uncontrolled overeating, stress eating at night, or binge attack.
-In consequence negative emotions and stress increase and they risk entering the vicious cycle of stress and reward.
+In consequence negative emotions increase and they risk entering the vicious cycle of stress and reward.

-Knowing that your primary trigger might be stress and that you have a hidden craving for stress relief is a powerful first step to breaking cycles with stress eating, overeating, and mindless eating.
+Knowing that your primary trigger might be stress and that you have a hidden craving for relief is a powerful first step to breaking cycles with stress eating, overeating, and mindless eating.

 7/11 Breathing – a simple relaxation technique for stress relief